 2 medium carrots, cut into 2-inch pieces

 1 head of garlic, cut in half horizontally

-1 onion, cut in quarters
+1 onion, cut into quarters

 Place everything in a roasting pan and roast for 45 minutes at 450 degrees.
 This will bring out the richness of the bones and vegetables and give more depth and flavor.

 Scrape everything into a stockpot and fill with at least 12 cups of water with the following: